 Fortunately, hitch anchors are much easier to use.
 Most of them fit into designated pockets on your truck bed.
 They can include covers that pop off so the anchors can be inserted.
 Anchor points can also be installed on the bed, but when you're doing so, make sure you don't accidentally drill into the gas tank or electrical and drive train parts [source: eSsortment.com].

-For more information on hitch hooks and anchors, please see the links on the next page.
+For more information on hitch hooks and anchors, please see the links below.

 Related HowStuffWorks Articles

 - Curt Manufacturing.
 "Fold Away Rope Hook."
 (10/2/2008)http://www.curtmfg.com/index.cfm?event=prodetail&id=1 85&categoryid=51